IATI/web-terms/docs/privacy-policy.rst

 3. How we Protect Your Personal Information
 -------------------------------------------

 We have implemented appropriate administrative, technical, organisational and physical security measures to protect against the unauthorised access, destruction or alteration of your information.
-This includes encrypting our Services using Secure Sockets Layer (SSL) and restricting access to Personal Data to all employees, contractors and agents working on behalf of the IATI Secretariat who need to know that information in order to process it for us, and who are subject to strict contractual confidentiality obligations.
+This includes encrypting our Services using Secure Sockets Layer (SSL) and restricting access to Personal Data to only employees, contractors and agents working on behalf of the IATI Secretariat who need to know that information in order to process it for us, and who are subject to strict contractual confidentiality obligations.

 4. Data Retention
 -----------------